bshredder/gene-sequencer/README.md

 **Specification for input/output methods**

-The program allows a user to write and read chromosome data to/from a file.
+The program allows a user to write and read chromosome pair data to/from a file.
 Each class has methods to either write to a file, read from a file or to do both.

     - 	The file format is a comma separated (csv) file that contains in each row the data for a gene.
 The exact format in the order it should be written and read from the file for each row is;